ronapelbaum/simple-dashboard/README.md

 - use scss modules
 - use redux & react-redux
 - use redux-saga
+- use `@material-ui`
-- use material-ui
+- use `@devexpress/dx-react-chart`
 - add eslint
 - add enzyme & snapshot testing

 #### Components & Features
 - *App.jsx*: react bootstrap flow
 - *Main.jsx*: feature structure and init flow
+- *Header.jsx*:
+  - get header from state
+  - set document header
+- *Body.jsx*:
+  - grid structure
-- *ContactList.jsx*: grid structure, loading state, use model.js for filtering
+  - use custom *LoadingPage.jsx* for loading state
-- *ContactCard.jsx*: local state for `showMore`
+  - use model.js for "feeding" rendering components
+  - Note that all rendering components are stateless and data agnostic
+- charts
+  - added *d3-scale* in *DashboardLineChart.jsx*
+  - added time aggregation in model for *DashboardSideBySideBar.jsx*
 - MISC
   - use material-ui theme
   - changed favicon